 One of the safeguards we have against data breaches is the proxy server.
 When you use a public network, chances are you are using a proxy server, even if you don’t realize it.
 You might be using one right now.
 So, let’s find out more about proxy servers and how you can use them.

-How does a proxy server work?
+What does a proxy server do?

 Every computer connected to the internet has its own IP (Internet Protocol) address.
 This unique identification number acts like a street address to tell incoming data where to reach you.
 It also provides outgoing data with a “return” address so that you can receive a response.